Mission and History

 In 2007, Movement Generation, in collaboration with the Occidental Arts and Ecology Center, developed a set of two three-day training retreats and evening meetings to address this set of questions.
 The training and discussion sessions were designed to develop practical strategies to address the increasing economic and social impacts of global environmental problems on urban low-income communities and communities of color.
 We came together looking at issues of peak oil, peak water, losses in biological and cultural diversity, climate change, environmental toxins, food security, sustainable agriculture and food systems, as well as new opportunities for the development of local, sustainable, socially-just economies and participatory democracy.

-Since the initial meetings, we have engaged over 150 organizations through intensive retreats, trainings, workshops, curriculum development, strategic support and more.
-Our work has expanded to include the integration of an ecological lens onto existing work within organizations, as well as ongoing work to develop shared strategies that harness the collective power of participating organizations to advance an urban justice based approach to ecology.
+Since the initial meetings, we have engaged over 150 organizations and thousands of change agents (community leaders, activists, and organizers) through intensive retreats, political education, hands-on skills workshops, peer exchange, campaign development, alliance building, strategic support and more.
+Our work has expanded to include the integration of an ecological lens onto existing work within organizations, as well as ongoing work to develop shared strategies that harness the collective power of participating organizations to advance a justice-based approach to ecology.